jbossas/archetypes/jboss-as-html5-mobile-archetype/src/main/resources/archetype-resources/readme.md

 Running the QUnit tests
 ============================

-This application include a set of QUnit tests in order to verify JavaScript that is core to this HTML5 application.
+QUnit is a JavaScript unit testing framework used and built by jQuery.This application include a set of QUnit tests in order to verify JavaScript that is core to this HTML5 application.
 Executing QUnit test cases is quite easy.
 Simply load the following HTML is a browser.